umbraco/UmbracoDocs/12/umbraco-cms/reference/configuration/runtimeminificationsettings.md

 This setting determines whether Smidge should save it's cached output in memory, or in a file on disk.
 If set to false, then the folder will be created at the wwwroot of your Umbraco site in a folder called 'Smidge'/

 {% hint style="info" %}
-It is not possible to disable in-memory caching when the `CacheBuster` method has `Timestamp` as the value.
+It is not possible to disable in memory caching when `Timestamp` is chosen as `CacheBuster` method.
 {% endhint %}

 ## Cache buster